Don Barksdale: College

 Barksdale owned one of only two black-owned record stores in Los Angeles during his time in UCLA.
 This had him interacting closely with performers like Etta James, Lou Rawls, and Nat King Cole.

+Barksdale was also an accomplished triple jumper and high jumper, winning the 1944 USA Outdoor Track and Field Championships title in the triple jump.

 Olympics

 In 1948, he was the first African-American on the U.S. Olympic basketball team.
 He joined the team at the 1948 Summer Olympics, and became the first African-American to win an Olympic gold medal in basketball.

 Barksdale, who had been playing with the Amateur Athletic Union's Oakland Bittners, was given an at-large berth from the independent bracket, but not without heavy lobbying by Fred Maggiora, a member of the Olympic Basketball Committee and a politician in Oakland, which was adjacent to Barksdale's hometown.
 About eight years later, Maggiora told Barksdale that some committee members' responses to the idea of having a black Olympian was "Hell no, that will never happen."
 But Maggiora wouldn't let the committee bypass Barksdale.

 "This guy fought, fought and fought", Barksdale said, "and I think finally the coach of the Phillips 66ers Omar Browning said, 'That son of a bitch is the best basketball player in the country outside of Bob Kurland, so I don't know how we can turn him down.'
 So they picked me, but Maggiora said he went through holy hell for it – closed-door meetings and begging."

 The 1948 Olympic team had five Kentucky Wildcats basketball players who had just won that school's first national championship in the 1948 NCAA Division I men's basketball tournament.
 The rest of the Olympic team, consisting of AAU Champion Phillips 66ers and Kentucky team members, later scrimmaged on Stoll Field, then the home of the Kentucky football team, in front of 14,000 spectators, the largest crowd to watch basketball in Kentucky at that time.
 Barksdale became the first African-American to play against Kentucky in Lexington.
 He could not stay at the hotel with the rest of the team, but instead stayed with a black host family.

 Adolph Rupp, the legendary Kentucky coach, was assistant coach on the 1948 team under Omar Browning.